levelupnewsletter/levelup-blog/src/content/post/bulletin/welcome-to-the-first-bulletin.md

 Welcome to the first bulletin of Level Up Newsletter! **[👏](https://emojipedia.org/clapping-hands)**

-If you get this in your inbox, please consider this a my token of gratitude.
+If you get this in your inbox, please consider this as my token of gratitude.
 You are one of the first 30 people who subscribed to this newsletter.

 Yes, we are **30-strong now.** Wohoo! **[🙌](https://emojipedia.org/raising-hands)**  I promise, we will all look back in this bulletin and look in awe of what our newsletter has become. **[🤞](https://emojipedia.org/crossed-fingers)**